 Or maybe you indulge your every whim, no matter how much your design ideas might clash.
 This Indianapolis mansion built in 1956 has been called “unsellable” and “the ugliest house in America” — but there’s no doubt the original owner loved it.

-Remember, if you're in the market for a home, even if it's not a multimillion-dollar funhouse, now is the perfect time to snag an ultra-low mortgage rate.
+Remember, if you're in the market for a home, even if it's not a multimillion-dollar funhouse, compare mortgage rates to get the best deal.

 2. Private train cars

 Money can only buy you so much space on a commercial airplane.
 But if you’re not going overseas, there’s a more elegant, relaxed way to travel.

 Groups like the Train Chartering Company know private carriages are the ultimate comfort — way bigger than a private cabin without annihilating your fortune like a private jet.
 The carriage can be a normal part of a luxury train or an entirely separate unit hitched just for you.

 The cost varies depending on the country, route and services like butlers, but private train cars generally start at a minimum of $9,000 per day.

 Cafes are always chasing the newest trend.
 Oat milk.
 Turmeric lattes.
 Nitrogen infusions.
 When people are drinking multiple cups of coffee a day, every day, variety is in high demand.

 Kopi luwak, also known as cat poop coffee, is one of the craziest and most expensive.

 Coffee “beans” are actually the seed of a fruit called a coffee cherry.
 Civets, an Indonesian cat-like animal, eat the fruit but can’t fully digest the beans, which ferment as they pass through the animal’s system.
 The beans are collected and cleaned of feces, then processed into coffee.